Deciding how much weight to use shouldn’t be a random decision. Here’s the best ways to determine how much you should be lifting.

 Also, it’s very important to keep track of your progress by recording the results of each workout for reference, including the number of reps and amount of weight used for each exercise.
 This will help eliminate any confusion about where you are in your progress.

-When Should I Increase the Weight?
+When Should You Increase the Weight?

 By their nature, muscles are very adaptive to stress, growing bigger and stronger, literally changing to meet the greater demand.
 So, what’s the best way to know when to increase the amount of weight you’re lifting?

-As a general rule, if you’re able to perform 2 additional reps over your regular number, for two workouts in a row, then it’s time to increase your weight.
 For example, if you’re normally doing 8 bench press reps at 225 lbs., but have been able to do 10 reps during the last two workouts, go ahead and up the weight.

 A good guideline for calculating how much weight to add is to increase by about 5% for upper body exercises (for example, from 225 lbs. to 235 lbs.), and about 10% more for lower body exercises (225 lbs. to 245 or 250 lbs.).